radek-sprta/powerfish/README.md

 Immediate goals for Powerfish are:

-* option to disable counts and just show git flags
 * support for multiple color themes (namely solarized and tomorrow night bright)
 * integrate to fisherman
 * show connection through telnet in red